MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/introduction/copilot.md

   - After importing the task, the stage names will appear below the battle list.
 Confirm they are correct before adding the stage.
 You can drag and adjust the order of the stages in the list and check whether to execute them.
   - After enabling this feature, start automatic combat on the **map screen where the stages are located**.
 The automatic combat queue will stop if sanity is insufficient, combat fails, or the settlement is not three stars.
   - Ensure that the stages in the list are in the same area (can be navigated by swiping the map screen left or right).
-- Remember to like the tasks that you think helpful!
+- Remember to like the tasks that you found helpful!
   ![image](/image/zh-cn/copilot-click-like.png)

 ## Create Tasks